 Judicial recognition of foreign arbitration awards in the United States is governed by treaty.
-Most often, recognition is governed by statutes implementing the 1958 United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention).
-The New York Convention is implicated when a foreign arbitral award sought to be enforced in the United States was made in a state that is a party to the treaty.
-Chapter 2 of the Federal Arbitration Act (FAA) incorporates the New York Convention into US federal law and gives US federal courts subject-matter jurisdiction over recognition and enforcement proceedings.
+Most often, recognition is governed by statutes implementing the 1958 United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York

-The New York Convention provides that, to obtain recognition of a final arbitration award, the winner of the award shall supply the court with the original award or a certified copy, after which the court 'shall recognise arbitral awards as binding and enforce them in accordance with the rules of procedure of the territory where the award is relied upon'.
-[4]
+Convention).[1]
+The New York Convention is implicated when a foreign arbitral award sought to be enforced in the United States was made in a state that is a party to the treaty.[2]
+Chapter 2 of the Federal Arbitration Act (FAA) incorporates the New York Convention into US federal law and grants subject-matter jurisdiction over recognition and enforcement proceedings to US federal district courts.[3]

-Pursuant to the New York Convention and the FAA, a party seeking recognition of a foreign arbitration award can proceed on an expedited basis without filing a complaint.
-The party should file a petition to recognise the award, which can be resolved on the papers without oral argument or discovery.
-Fig.
+The New York Convention provides that, to have a court recognise a final arbitration award, the winner of the award shall supply the court with the original award or a certified copy, after which the court 'shall recognise arbitral awards as binding and enforce them in accordance with the rules of procedure of the territory where the award is relied upon'.
+[4] Pursuant to the New York Convention and the FAA, a party seeking recognition of a foreign arbitration award can proceed on an expedited basis without filing a complaint.
+[5] Instead, the party must file a petition to recognise the award, which can be resolved on the papers without oral argument or discovery.
+[6]